rmr-henriques/Progetto-di-Ingegneria-del-Software-Avanzata/README.md

 # Progetto-di-Ingegneria-del-Software-Avanzata

-#small Blackjack game made by Ramiro Henriques and Inês Rocha :)
+Small Blackjack game made by Ramiro Henriques and Inês Rocha :)